UN chief calls on India to be at helm of global leadership on climate action

-UNITED NATIONS : UN chief Antonio Guterres on Friday called on India to be at the “helm” of an ambitious global leadership on clean energy and climate action, saying the country can become a “true global superpower” in the fight against climate change if it speeds up its shift from fossil fuels to renewable energy.
+UNITED NATIONS, Aug 28: UN chief Antonio Guterres on Friday called on India to be at the “helm” of an ambitious global leadership on clean energy and climate action, saying the country can become a “true global superpower” in the fight against climate change if it speeds up its shift from fossil fuels to renewable energy.

 The Secretary-General said both the coronavirus pandemic and the climate crisis have raised fundamental questions about how to ensure the health and well-being of the world’s people and how nations must cooperate to advance the common good